kogarashisan/LavaSite/tutorials/PropertiesEvents.md

 Notice how you remove this kind of listeners: you call `removePropertyListener` instead of `removeListener`.
 Property listeners can also be suspended and resumed.

-You are encouraged to have a look at the source of {@link Lava.mixin.Observable} and {@link Lava.mixin.Properties}.
+Now you are encouraged to have a look at the source of {@link Lava.mixin.Observable} and {@link Lava.mixin.Properties}.